An easy-to-follow guide to caring for your kittens after they are born.

 Weaning can begin at three to four weeks of age but will take several weeks.

-It's important to separate the kittens from the queen when they're ready.
+It's important to separate the kittens from their mother when they're ready.
 Don't separate them before they reach eight weeks of age, as they will still be learning from their mum.

-• once the kittens are fully weaned, it is a good idea to allow the queen to gradually spend time apart from the kittens each day to allow her milk to dry up
+- Once the kittens are fully weaned, it is a good idea to allow the mother to gradually spend time apart from the kittens each day to allow her milk to dry up

-• you may need to gradually separate the kittens from the queen so that her mammary glands do not become engorged
+- You may need to gradually separate the kittens from the mother so that her mammary glands do not become engorged

-• behavioural issues may arise if you separate kittens from their queen and litter mates too early - for example the retention of juvenile behaviours such as kneading or suckling may be seen in cats separated before eight weeks of age
+- Behavioural issues may arise if you separate kittens from their mother and littermates too early.
+For example the retention of juvenile behaviours such as kneading or suckling may be seen in cats separated before eight weeks of age

 Rehoming kittens